-- Page 12 for Disjointness of Part Sorts, - Page 21 for Disjointness of Attribute Types and - Page 26 for Disjointness of Material Sorts.
+- Page 21 for Disjointness of Attribute Types and - Page 26 for Disjointness of Material Sorts.

 3.8.
-Discussion of Endurants
+Discussion of endurants

 In Sect.
-3.1.5 on Page 11 a "depth-first" search for part sorts was hinted at.
-It essentially expressed that we discover domains epistemologically26 but understand them ontologically.27 The Danish philosopher Søren Kirkegaard (1813-1855) expressed it this way: Life is lived forwards, but is understood backwards.
+3.1.5 on page 11 a "depth-first" search for part sorts was hinted at, but only in the sequence of examples, as given.
+That sequence of examples essentially expressed that we discover domains epistemologically 25 but understand them ontologically.26 The Danish philosopher Søren Kirkegaard (1813-1855) expressed it this way: Life is lived forwards, but is understood backwards.
 The presentation of the of the domain analysis prompts and the domain description prompts results in domain descriptions which are ontological.
 The "depth-first" search recognizes the epistemological nature of bringing about understanding.
 This "depth-first" search that ends with the analysis of atomic part sorts can be guided, i.e., hastened (shortened), by postulating composite sorts that "correspond" to vernacular nouns: everyday nouns that stand for classes of endurants.